yamcs/yamcs/docs/server-manual/general/time.rst

 For telemetry packets, it is set by the pre-processor, normally with a time extracted from the packet.
 However it can be set to the mission time if the ``useLocalGenerationTime`` option is set to true.

-The timeEncoding option is used on the TM links to configure how to extract the time from the packet - which means how to covert a number (or more numbers) extracted from the packet to a Yamcs time.
+The timeEncoding option is used on the TM links to configure how to extract the time from the packet - which means how to convert a number (or more numbers) extracted from the packet to a Yamcs time.
 The various options for time decoding are documented in the :doc:`../links/packet-preprocessor`

-The spacecrafts which have no mean to synchronize time (e.g. no access to GPS) will usually use a free running on-board clock (initialized to 0 at startup) to timestamp the packets.
+Spacecrafts that have no means to synchronize time (e.g. no access to GPS) will usually use a free running on-board clock (initialized to 0 at startup) to timestamp the packets.
 In these cases, the on-board time needs to be correlated with the mission time.
 The :doc:`../services/instance/time-correlation` can be used for this purpose.

 Finally, the TM links have an option ``updateSimulationTime`` which can be used to set the mission time to the time extracted from the packet.
 This works if the SimulationTimeService is used.